DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 The IBM License Service (ILS) discovers the software that is installed in your infrastructure and generates reports containing contractual details.
 These metrics directly affect licensing obligations and are required for calculating license usage in compliance with IBM licensing requirements.

-An ILS side-car can be activated by setting `--set ibmUsageMetering.executionMode=PROCESSOR_CAPACITY_ENABLED` to UMS instance.
+An ILS side-car must be activated when installing UMS.
 This allows UMS to capture two metrics: contractual metrics for compliance purposes, and adoption metrics for various scenarios related to usage analysis.

 It is required to install UMS in the same namespace as ODM.
 ODM will systematically report the usage metrics to the metering service through a CronJob.
 If the service is not installed, the job fails when it runs.

 To install and configure UMS, follow the information at [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-installing-metering).

 In this tutorial, we assume that ODM, UMS, and ILS are installed in the same namespace: `default`.
-The ILS side car will be enabled with *namespace scope* to monitor only `default` namespace.
+The ILS side car is enabled with *namespace scope* to monitor only `default` namespace.

 #### 3.1.1.
 Data transmission options